ga-wdi-exercises/wdi_radio_lab/readme.md

 > What follows are not explicit steps.
 Just guidelines to approach building out this Angular application.

+### Rails Setup
+- Run `rails new -d postgresql wdi_radio_api` to create a new rails app for your back end
+- Set up a model and run a migration for songs
+- Write seed data to create instances of songs
+- Define a controller for songs that has at least an `index` method that **renders JSON** for all songs in your database

 ### Angular Setup

-- Create a main directory for your `wdi_radio` application.
+- Create a main directory for your `wdi_radio` application
-- Create an `index.html` in your application's main directory.
+- Create an `index.html` in your application's main directory
 - Make sure to load in any appropriate libraries via CDNs
-- Create a skeleton for your content and include all dependencies.
+- Create a `js` directory to store all of your Javascript files
-- Create the main `app.js` file and create the module for this angular app.
+- Create the main `app.js` file and define the module for the angular app
-- Create a module that defines songs.

-### Firebase Setup

-- Create a new project in the [Firebase console](https://console.firebase.google.com/)
-- When prompted, make sure to choose the right most option: "Add Firebase to your web app".
-- After selecting the option, you should see a notification with a code snippet that contains your application's configuration credentials.
-- Make sure to include that snippet in your app's main `index.html` before any of your `js` files
+- Bootstrap the newly defined module in `index.html`

 ### Initialize a Router

-- Configure your app's routing in the `app.js`.
+- Add `ui.router` as a dependency and configure your app's routing in `app.js`
-- Add a state for the routes `/` and `/songs`.
+- Add a state for the routes `/` and `/songs`
-- Create templates for these routes.
+- Create templates for these routes

+## Set Up Resources
+- Add `ngResource` as a dependency and set up a factory to retrieve data from your Rails API running on  `localhost`

 ### Define a Controller

-- Create a controller file and define a controller to handle songs.
+- Define a controller to handle songs
-- Access the data from firebase and save it as a property on the controller
+- Access the data from your songs factory and save it as a property on the controller

 ### Build Views